-AH-64E Apache Block III: Guardians of the Battlefield
+AH-64E Apache Block III: Evolving Battlefield Roles

 The AH-64 Apache will remain the US Army’s primary armed helicopter for several more decades, thanks to the collapse of the RAH-66 Comanche program, and the retirement sans replacement of the US Army’s Armed Reconnaissance Helicopter (ARH).
 Apaches also serve with a number of American allies, some of whom have already expressed interest in upgrading or expanding their fleets.

 The AH-64E Guardian Block III (AB3) is the helicopter’s next big step forward.
 It incorporates 26 key new-technology insertions that cover flight performance, maintenance costs, sensors & electronics, and even the ability to control UAVs as part of manned-unmanned teaming (MUT).
 In July 2006, Boeing and U.S. Army officials signed the initial development contract for Block III upgrades to the current and future Apache fleet, via a virtual signing ceremony.
 By November 2011, the 1st production helicopter had been delivered.
 So… how many helicopters will be modified under the AH-64 Block III program, what do these modifications include, how is the program structured, and what has been happening since that 2006 award?
 The short answer is: a lot, including export interest and sales.